-You have a few weeks in which to really prepare for your A level in French.
+You have a few weeks in which to really prepare for your A Level in French.
 The leap from GCSE to A Level is significant.
-Do take advice from this document to help you prepare.
-Do buy the compulsory grammar book and make a start on the September chapter.
+The other booklet contains lots of exercises to gently introduce you to the A level course and the different types of skills required.
+In order to keep pace, it is vital that you work through the tasks.
+Little and often...

-This booklet also contains links to a huge range of media, most of which is available for free online, to improve your French in a slightly less academic way.
+On the other hand, this booklet contains links to a huge range of media, most of which is available for free online, to improve your French in a slightly less academic way.